zippy/anansi/README.markdown

 ## Testing

+Using midje, install lein-midje as directed at: https://github.com/marick/Midje/wiki/Lein-midje

 Run all the unit tests with

-    $ lein test
+    $ lein midje

 (Cucumber features are planned...)